Private Lessons, One-Day Workshops, Multi-Week Classes, After-School Programs, Gift Certificates, and MORE!

 Timothy Westbrook (He/Him)

 Timothy graduated from Syracuse University’s College of Visual and Performing Arts with a Bachelors of Fine Art in Fiber Arts and Material Studies in 2011.
 In 2012, he was named the 2012-2013 Artist-in-Residence at the Pfister Hotel in Milwaukee WI.
 In 2013 Timothy was featured on Season 12 of Project Runway.
-Under his label T.L.
-Brooke, he identifies as the “Lorax of Fashion.”
+Under his eponymous ready to wear label Timothy Westbook and TL Brooke bridal collection, he identifies as the “Lorax of Fashion.”
 He makes his clothing out of post-consumer materials and fabrics destined for landfills.
 Timothy transforms his found materials using non-electric sewing machines and floor looms, leaving zero environmental impact.
-Inspired by fairytales, mythology, and folklore, he allows his found objects’ stories to inform their transformation.
 The most notable example is his line of handmade raincoats made entirely from umbrellas rescued from the streets of New York City.
+Featured in Vogue, Glamour Bulgaria, and The New York Times.

 Harper Stein (She/Her)